Fah7m/ECS-project---Threat-composer-APP/README.md

 - At no point are application containers directly exposed to the internet.

-**👨‍💻 Developer Workflow (Source to Deployment)**
+**👨‍💻 Developer Workflow & CI/CD Workflow (Source to Deployment)**

-The developer makes changes to:

-Application code (/app)

-Infrastructure code (/infra)

-Changes are committed and pushed to the main branch.
+- The developer makes changes to application code (/app) and/or infrastructure code (/infra) and pushes them to the main branch.

-This push triggers GitHub Actions workflows for both application and infrastructure deployment.

-The developer never handles or stores AWS credentials locally for CI/CD.

-All deployments are fully automated and reproducible.
+- GitHub Actions workflows are manually triggered to control when deployments occur.

+- CI/CD authenticates to AWS using OIDC, allowing GitHub Actions to assume IAM roles with short-lived credentials and no long-lived secrets.

+- **The application pipeline:**

+- Builds the Docker image using a multi-stage build

+- Tags with SHA and pushes the image to Amazon ECR

+- **The infrastructure pipeline:**

+- Runs Terraform to provision or update AWS resources

+- Uses S3 for remote Terraform state storage

+- Uses DynamoDB for state locking to prevent concurrent runs

+- **Terraform deploys and manages the below modules:**

+- VPC networking, including:
+  - VPC, Public/Private subnets, Internet Gateway (IGW), NAT GW and routing

+- Application Load Balancer (ALB), including:
+  - HTTP/S listeners and Target Groups

+- ACM certificates for TLS, including DNS validation

+- Route 53 DNS records, including:
+  - Alias records pointing the domain to the ALB

+- ECS (Fargate) resources, including:
+  - ECS cluster, Task Definitions, ECS Service running in private subnets

+IAM roles and policies required for ECS, including:

+Task execution role

+Task role with least-privilege permissions

+Security groups controlling traffic between the ALB and ECS tasks

+- The ECS service pulls the latest container image from ECR and performs a rolling update of running tasks.

+- Infrastructure can be safely removed by manually triggering a Terraform destroy workflow, ensuring clean teardown of all managed resources.

 **🚀 Deployment & CI/CD Workflow (Secure Automation)**

-This project uses GitHub Actions with OIDC to deploy without long-lived AWS credentials.

-Authentication (OIDC – No Long-Lived Credentials)

-GitHub Actions authenticates to AWS using OpenID Connect (OIDC).

-AWS IAM validates the GitHub identity and issues temporary credentials.

-No static AWS access keys are stored in GitHub secrets.

-This follows AWS and GitHub security best practices.

 Pipeline 1: Application Build & Image Push